wordofwarning/wordofwarning.org/current/2016-autumnwinter/obrien/index.md

 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "who" # the name of the artist or company
+artist: "Martin O'B" # the name of the artist or company
 show: "what" # the name of the show
 artist_size: 1
 show_size: 1